Th3CtrLKeY/Rock-Vs-Mine_Prediction-System/README.md

 # Rock-Vs-Mine_Prediction-System <br>
-A system to identify if an underwater object is  a rock or a mine.
+A system to identify if an underwater object is  a rock or a mine using logistic regression in Python.